What to Expect with your Personal Injury Claim

-A Pre-Trial will take place approximately three to six months before your trial.
-This is a meeting between the lawyers involved in the case and a Pre-Trial Judge who is selected at random by the court.
-Each party files a brief with their theory of the case, plus any additional documents.
-These documents are reviewed by the judge.
+A Pre-trial will take place approximately three to six months before your trial.
+This is a meeting between the lawyers involved in the case and a Pre-trial Judge who is selected at random by the court.
+Each party files a brief with their theory of the case, which is reviewed by the judge.

 The judge and the lawyers then discuss the strengths and weaknesses of each party’s position.
 The judge will often give her or his opinion, which can be helpful in resolving the case.

-I will present all your evidence.
-We will call your doctors, employers, expert witnesses, and your family and friends.
+We will present all your evidence.
+We will call your doctors, employers, expert witnesses and your family and friends.
 You will also have to testify.

 Trials generally last seven to fourteen days, with a decision made by a jury at the end of the case.
-If your case is heard by a judge alone, they will send their decision to us in writing one to six months after the trial.
+If your case is heard by a judge alone, the judge will send their decision to us in writing one to six months after the trial.

 Cases can also be settled at a private mediation.
 This is a voluntary process that all parties agree to attend.
 Each party discusses their view of the case, and you will have an opportunity to talk about your injury and how it has affected your life.

 Successful mediations often end with a cash settlement paid to you by the defendants.
 Grosso Hooper Law will be able to advise you and negotiate the best deal possible on your behalf.